40 Facts About Words That Will Blow Your Mind

 "Goodbye" is derived from the phrase "God be with ye."

 "Goodbye" has surprisingly religious origins.
 The Online Etymology Dictionary explains that this common farewell comes from the 16th century English term "godbwye," which is shorthand for "God be with ye."

 "Tl;dr" is an official word in the dictionary.

 Merriam-Webster added this acronym for "too long; didn't read" to its dictionary in 2018.

-We might not think of the social critiques of Jane Austen as a place where we’d find pioneering sports coverage, but it turns out the celebrated author was one of the first to use the word "baseball.”
-Her novel Northanger Abbey, published in 1818 after her death, is one of the earliest mentions of the word, written as part of the introduction of heroine Catherine Morland, about whom Austen wrote, “It was not very wonderful that Catherine, who had nothing heroic about her, should prefer cricket, base-ball, riding on horseback, and running about the country at the age of fourteen, to books.”
+We might not think of Jane Austen as a pioneer of sports coverage, but it turns out the celebrated author was one of the first writers to use the word "baseball" in their work.
+Her novel Northanger Abbey, published in 1817 after her death, includes one of the earliest mentions of the word, written as part of the introduction of heroine Catherine Morland.
+"It was not very wonderful that Catherine, who had nothing heroic about her, should prefer cricket, base-ball, riding on horseback, and running about the country at the age of fourteen, to books," the novel reads.

-At least that was the case in 1995, when an analysis of entries in the Concise Oxford Dictionary found that 11.1607% of the letters in the entries were the letter “e.”
-The second-most common letter was “a,” accounting for 8.4966% of all letters.
-The letter “q” accounted for the smallest amount—just 0.1962% of the words.
+At least that was the case in 1995, when an analysis of entries in the Concise Oxford Dictionary found that 11.1607 percent of the letters in the entries were the letter "E." The second-most common letter was "A," accounting for 8.4966 percent of all letters.
+The letter "Q" accounted for the smallest percentage—just 0.1962 percent of all letters.

-It’s called an “aglet,” and comes from the Old French word for “needle” (aguillette).
-And for more hidden truths about the things you use day in and day out, check out these 50 Amazing Facts About Everyday Items.
+It's called an "aglet," and comes from the French word for "needle" (aguillette).